 This post contains affiliate links.
 If you purchase a product I may earn a small commission at no additional cost to you.
 Thank you for supporting Mom Can Do Anything.

 In addition to the ceiling, walls, and furniture all being the same color, the floor was also beige carpet.
 With four dogs tracking in mud and having accidents, it looked terrible and we talked often about tearing it out.

-I shopped around for hardwood floors and had a couple of quotes.
-I knew replacing the carpet would not solve the problem.
-I wanted hardwood floors, but the whole process of putting them down and not being able to walk on them sounded like something I couldn’t manage.
-Not to mention hardwoods are expensive.
+I knew just replacing the carpet with more carpet would not solve the problem, so I shopped around and got a couple of quotes for hardwood floors.
+I really wanted hardwood floors, but the whole process of putting them down and not being able to walk on them for an extended period of time sounded like something I couldn’t manage.
+Not to mention hardwood floors are expensive.

 I joked and threatened about how a concrete slab would be better – anything would be better than that carpet.
-Finally, I booked my painter to scrape the popcorn ceiling and paint the walls.
+Finally, I booked my painter to scrape the popcorn ceiling and paint the walls and the crown molding.
 While the room was empty, we decided we would do it – we’d rip up that nasty carpet.

 Here’s what to expect if you pull up carpet and decide to live with a concrete floor.

 - It’s more work than you think it’s going to be.
 While it only took us one day to pull up the carpet, it was pretty hard work.

 - Your slab might not be pretty and you might have to paint it instead of just sealing it or staining it.
 My plan was just to seal the slab, so I was surprised to see green paint, cracks, and a patch job on our slab.
 Needless to say, it wasn’t pretty.
 We had to paint it.